cssdesignllc/midi_tap_pro_util/README.md

 # midi_tap_pro_util
 MIDI Tap Pro Utility - This utility is was written to demonstrate a means of pushing and pulling raw MIDI data from a MIDI Tap Pro.
-It should only be used for reference.
+It should only be used for reference.<br>
+Refer to the MIDI Tap Pro user manual for detailed information regarding usage.
 ## Dependencies
 * [Python](https://www.python.org/)
 * [pyserial](https://pypi.org/project/pyserial/)